Spaying and Incontinence in Dogs

 Written by Carol Petersen, RPh CNP – Pet Health Pharmacy

 Spay surgery sterilizes a female dog and prevents her from getting pregnant.
 Usually, both the ovaries and the uterus are removed.
 Another option is to remove only the ovaries or only the uterus.

-Unspayed female dogs go into heat about once every 6 to 8 months and it lasts for as long as three weeks each time.
+Unspayed female dogs go into heat about once every six to eight months and it lasts for as long as three weeks each time.
 During this time, a female dog is receptive to mating with males.
 She may appear nervous, easily distracted and more alert than usual.
 She may also urinate more often than she normally does and produce a vaginal discharge.
-Unless they're spayed, female dogs regularly go into heat for their entire lives.
+Unless they’re spayed, female dogs regularly go into heat for their entire lives.
 In addition to eliminating the odor and behaviors associated with being in heat, spaying is thought to have several additional benefits.

 - Spaying reduces risk of certain illnesses, such as uterine infection and mammary gland cancer.

 - Spaying reduces pet overpopulation.
 Millions of dogs are put down every year because there aren’t enough homes for them.

 - There are even claims for increased longevity in spayed animals.

 The spay procedure has its equivalent in human healthcare and is known as a complete hysterectomy (ovaries and uterus removed) or an oophorectomy (removal of the ovaries).
 This procedure is sometimes referred to as “surgical menopause.”
 As with a human hysterectomy, spay surgery leaves a dog without her full complement of sex hormones, such as estrogen.